gappuser/qryptr/README.md

 We are using the Sharp LS027B7DH01 display, available on aliexpress.

 Hardware designs are available in the /hardware folder.
 These can be used to improve the design or to order the hardware on jlcpcb.com directly.

-Alternatively, you can view these at the following urls: https://oshwlab.com/thomas255/mainplate-public https://oshwlab.com/thomas255/frontplate-public
+Alternatively, you can view or clone these at the following urls:

+https://oshwlab.com/thomas255/mainplate-public

+https://oshwlab.com/thomas255/frontplate-public